Harithaa2k25/MiniProject1/README.md

 **8.listCheckedOutEmployees(forDate: LocalDate): List<DataEmployee>**
   - Returns employees who have checked out for today.

-All these functions are in EmployeeSystem class
+All these functions are in Employee and attendancelog class

 > MAP